2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-08-getting-back-into-headless-cloud-computing.md

 This is adapted from some notes I used when I was several months into a bioinformatics class and wanted to pick back up where I'd left off in the headless cloud environment.

-Since not all setups will be identical, and having several tools setup already is a prerequisite for this workflow, see the bottom of this post for my software dependencies.
+Since not all setups will be identical, and having several tools setup already is a prerequisite for this workflow, see the bottom of this post for my dependencies.

 #### Login
 * Open VPN app on your PC, e.g. Global Protect